The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

-There are special cases corresponding to $l=0,1$ in the scalar case and $l=1$ in the vector case.
-So first consider $l\geq 2$.
+There are special cases corresponding to $l=0,1$ in the scalar case and $l=1$ in the vector case, which we discuss below, so we first consider $l\geq 2$.
 Then \cite{KodamaIshibashiMaster,IshibashiKodamaHigherDim} show that certain gauge-invariant quantities constructed in \cite{KodamaIshibashiSetoBranes} necessarily vanish for any (temporal, i.e.\ with fixed frequency $\sigma$ in $t$) mode solution of the linearized ungauged Einstein equation (linearized at Schwarzschild--de~Sitter) with $\Im\sigma\geq 0$ (in our notation).
 In the scalar case, for $h$ as in \eqref{EqUEMSScalar}, introducing

 these quantities are

 where

 is the aspherical part of the metric; see \cite[Equations~(2$\cdot$7a)--(2$\cdot$8)]{KodamaIshibashiMaster} or \cite[Equations~(57)--(59)]{KodamaIshibashiSetoBranes}.
 By \eqref{EqOpSpatDelH}, we have $\delta_{g_{\AS}}^*\bfX=\delta_g^*\bfX - r G(\bfX,dr)\slg$.
 Now if $F=0$ and $\wt F=0$ then $h$ can be written as